jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/xxdp/README.md

 {% include machine.html id="test1170" %}

-Step 1: We need to select a drive to load the XXDP+ Diagnostics disk, and since it is an RL02K disk, we need to use an RL02 drive.
-A typical PDP-11 machine with a single RL11 disk controller could contain up to four such drives, which we refer to as RL0 through RL3.
+Step 1: We need to select a drive to load the [RL02K XXDP+ Diagnostics Disk](/disks/dec/rl02k/xxdp/), and since it is an RL02K disk, we need to use an RL02 drive.
+A typical PDP-11 machine with a single [RL11 Disk Controller](/devices/pdp11/rl11/) could contain up to four such drives, which we refer to as RL0 through RL3.

 To select drive RL0, press {% include machine-command.html type='button' label='Select RL0' machine='test1170' component='RL11' command='selectDrive' value='RL0' %}

+To boot the [RL02K XXDP+ Diagnostics Disk](/disks/dec/rl02k/xxdp/) in one step, press {% include machine-command.html type='button' label='Boot XXDP+' machine='test1170' component='RL11' command='bootXXDP' %}